JOHNNYMACONNY/silver-fortnight/docs/CRITICAL_FIXES_SUMMARY.md

 1. **Working Database Operations**: All challenges functionality restored
 2. **Proper Indexes**: Leaderboards ready for deployment
+3. **User Profile Display**: All user information now displays correctly across the platform
-3. **Clean Console**: Reduced warnings and errors
+4. **Clean Console**: Reduced warnings and errors
-4. **Performance Improvements**: Caching for better user experience
+5. **Performance Improvements**: Caching for better user experience
-5. **Accurate Documentation**: Clear understanding of actual implementation status
+6. **Accurate Documentation**: Clear understanding of actual implementation status

-The platform is now ready for production use with all core functionality working correctly.
+The platform is now ready for production use with all core functionality working correctly, including proper user profile display on trade cards, collaboration cards, user directory, connections, and messages.
+Connection requests can now be properly accepted and will show on both users' sides with full bidirectional synchronization.